-There are a few things you need to know about entering Canada from the U.S. We maintain two trails that connect Canada and the USA, the L901M and L902M trails, they are indicated on the Northwest Ontario Snowmobile Trail Map.
-If you plan to enter Canada using either of these trails, you will need to obtain a Remote Area Border Crossing Permit from Canada Customs and Immigration.
+There are a few things you need to know about entering Canada from the U.S. We maintain one trail that connects Canada and the USA, the L901M trail from Crane Lake, Minn. as indicated on the Northwest Ontario Snowmobile Trail Map.
+If you plan to enter Canada using this trail, you will need to obtain a Remote Area Border Crossing Permit from Canada Customs and Immigration.
 There is a U.S. customs office at Crane Lake, MN (accessed by L901M).
 Upon entering the U.S.A. at Crane Lake you must show documentation that supports your citizenship.
 You do require a passport to re-enter into the U.S. via Canada.

 If you choose to trailer your sled to the U.S/Canadian border, your entry point into Canada is International Falls in Fort Frances.
 There are video phones at International Falls as well, here you must show documentation of your citizenship, therefore have your pieces of identification ready.